babel/website/_posts/2017-02-29-upgrade-to-babel-7-for-tool-authors.md

 - docs.js
 ---

-This document is for developers that create tools that depend on Babel such as Babel plugins and the relevant changes for upgrading to Babel 7.
+Refer users to this document for those that create tools that depend on Babel (such as Babel plugins).

 > Also check out the [User Upgrade Guide](/blog/2017/02/29/upgrade-to-babel-7) for other relevant changes.